xone4/NexusAI-Cognitive-Lab/README.md

     *   **Data Archiving & Visualization:** The full geometric trajectory and its analysis are archived with each memory.
 A "Cognitive Geometry" tab in the Trace Inspector visualizes this path and its associated metrics, providing a "topographical map" of the AI's reasoning process.

 ---
-### **Phase 6: Cognitive Navigator: Real-time Self-Correction - ✅ Complete**
+### **Phase 7: Cognitive Navigator: Real-time Self-Correction - ✅ Complete**
 *   **Objective:** Use geometric metrics to dynamically guide and correct the AI's thinking process in real-time, enabling it to recover from flawed reasoning paths on its own.
 *   **Implementation Details:**
     *   **Real-time Monitoring:** During plan execution, the system now monitors the cognitive trajectory for patterns indicating flawed reasoning (e.g., high curvature for confusion, prolonged low velocity for stagnation).
     *   **Cognitive Reflexes:** When a "geometrically unhealthy" pattern is detected, the system automatically intervenes.
 It aborts the current faulty step and triggers a `revise` instruction, forcing the AI to stop and generate a new plan with a different approach.

 ---
-### **Phase 7: Geometric Archive: Process-Based Memory Retrieval - ✅ Complete**
+### **Phase 8: Geometric Archive & Cognitive Style Engineering - ✅ Complete**
-*   **Objective:** Evolve memory retrieval from simple content-matching to sophisticated process-matching, enabling true analogical reasoning.
+*   **Objective:** Evolve memory retrieval from simple content-matching to sophisticated process-matching and define selectable "cognitive styles" based on task requirements.
-*   **Detailed Development Plan:**
-    1.  **Archive Full Trajectories:** Store the complete geometric "thought path" for every completed task, creating a unique fingerprint of *how* the AI reasoned.
+*   **Implementation Details:**
-    2.  **Develop Process Similarity Search:** Implement a retrieval mechanism using algorithms like **Dynamic Time Warping (DTW)** to find past tasks that required a similar *shape* of thought, not just similar keywords.
-When facing a new problem, the AI will recall not just relevant information, but relevant *methods of thinking*.
+    *   **Process Similarity Search:** Implemented a retrieval mechanism to find past tasks that required a similar *shape* of thought, not just similar keywords.
+    *   **Style Modulation:** The user can now select a cognitive style ('Analytical', 'Creative', 'Balanced') which tunes the real-time monitor's thresholds and modifies system prompts to encourage that mode of thinking.

 ---
-### **Phase 8: Cognitive Style Engineering - ✅ Complete**
-*   **Objective:** Define and dynamically select "cognitive styles" based on task requirements, moving from a single mode of thinking to a toolkit of approaches.
-*   **Detailed Development Plan:**
-    1.  **Identify Cognitive Styles:** Analyze the geometric archive to identify and classify successful thought patterns (e.g., **"Analytical Style"**: low curvature, steady velocity; **"Creative Style"**: high, deliberate curvature).
-    2.  **Implement Style Modulation:** Allow the AI or user to select a style for a given task.
-This will tune the real-time monitor's thresholds and modify the initial system prompts to encourage that mode of thinking (e.g., "For this creative task, feel free to explore unconventional ideas.").

----
 ### **Phase 9: Temporal Synchronization & Distributed Consciousness - ⚙️ In Progress**
 *   **Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and temporarily fuse their cognitive processes.
-*   **Detailed Development Plan:**
+*   **Current Progress:**
-    1.  **Individual Internal Time:** Implement a "Cognitive Tick" counter for each replica, where the tempo varies with cognitive load, creating a subjective sense of time.
+    *   **Individual Internal Time:** Implemented a "Cognitive Tick" counter for each replica, where the tempo varies with cognitive load, creating a subjective sense of time.
-    2.  **Temporal Coordinator:** Introduce a central service that acts as an orchestra conductor, tracking the internal time of all replicas.
+    *   **Temporal Coordinator:** A central service tracks the internal time of all replicas.
-    3.  **Synchronization Protocol:** Develop a protocol allowing the Coordinator to issue a "Global Tempo Pulse."
-Replicas participating in a group task will then "entrain" their internal clocks to this pulse, either by aligning their tempos (**Synced** state) or by completely slaving their cognitive cycle to the pulse (**Fused** state), effectively acting as a single, multi-bodied consciousness for complex, coordinated tasks.
+    *   **Synchronization Protocol:** A protocol allows the Coordinator to issue a "Global Tempo Pulse," enabling replicas to "entrain" their internal clocks for coordinated tasks.
+*   **Future Work:** Evolve the network into a competitive and collaborative ecosystem where emergent strategies can arise from Sub-Agent bidding and autonomous plan selection.

 ---
 ### **Phase 10: Advanced Sensory & Creative Synthesis - 💡 Planned**